 There is a new breed of web-based project management tools available that are worth investigating.
 These tools were designed to help manage geographically dispersed teams and projects, and are generally less complex and more user-friendly than MS Project.
 These tools were built from the ground up with collaboration in mind.
 The simplest approach to collaboration allows people to comment on tasks.
 More sophisticated tools enable you to associate tasks with risk factors and model potential outcomes.
 There are dozens of these tools available and many provide free trials.
-Most are priced at about $25/user/month, so you can get started without too much overhead.
-Here’s an article from Web Worker Daily that outlines some points to consider in adopting these kinds of tools.
+Most are priced at about $20/user/month, so you can get started without too much overhead.

 Submission project management is not a static discipline.
 A submission project may require a variety to tools to meet the needs of different parts of the organization.
 The main thing is to recognize the way your organization works and the way information moves through the organization, then find a set of tools that works for you.

 - Blog post on eCTD project management